 When Gartner coined the phrase “next generation firewall”, in 2003, it captured a then-nascent approach to traffic classification and control.
 Combining traditional packet filtering with some application control and IPS layered on top, today’s ‘legacy’ NGFWs do pretty much what they say on the tin.

 However, whilst NGFWs continue to be a vital part of an organisation’s protection, they were designed for a time before advanced targeted threats started attacking our enterprises – threats which often go undetected until it’s too late.

 Most organisations today secure their networks using disparate technologies that don’t – and can’t – work together.
 They leave gaps in protection that today’s sophisticated attackers exploit.
-These point solutions lack the visibility and control required to implement effective security policy to accelerate detection of all threats and response.
+These point solutions lack the visibility and control required to implement an effective security policy to accelerate the detection of all threats and responses.
 In addition, disparate solutions add to capital and operating costs and administrative complexity.

 So what’s to do?

 NGFWs must evolve to stay relevant in a world that is dealing with dynamic threats – threats that we couldn’t have anticipated just a few years ago.
 It’s time for a shift in mindset regarding the level of protection an NGFW must provide, to improve visibility, detect multi-vector threats, close security gaps that attackers exploit, and combat other sophisticated threats.